2417735/Study_Cafe/README.md

                 const data = await response.json();
                 // Assuming the grade data format from the script is { current: number, max: number }
-                // If your Google App Script returns different data for the "grade", adjust this logic. if (data.error) {
+                if (data.error) {
                     throw new Error(data.error);
                 }